gisliany/DataScience/README.md

 In this class we focused on how to use data visualization to communicate insights and tell stories.
 We started with a standard matplotlib plot and improve its appearance to better communicate the patterns we want a viewer to understand.
 We learnt how to customize colors, line widths, layout, and annotations too.

 The exercises and their solutions are written in the notebook files contained in `Lesson 7` folder.

+## Eighth Class

+We worked with the seaborn visualization library, which is built on top of matplotlib.
+Seaborn has good support for more complex plots, attractive default styles, and integrates well with the pandas library.

+The exercises and their solutions are written in the notebook files contained in `Lesson 8` folder.